peterfuerholzhsrch/PortMatrix/README.md

    (Only needed for deployment: Create /dist of the PortMatrix: `$ $(npm bin)/ng build`)
 7. Open browser on: http://localhost:4200
-8. If you have run `runFillExampleData.sh` you can log in with following credentials: username: a@a.a, password: a Otherwise sign in with an email and preferred password.
+8. If you have run `runFillExampleData.sh` you can log in with following credentials: username: a@a.a, password: a Otherwise sign up with your email and preferred password.

 ## Notable *Cool* Features

 * UI is generally responsive
 * Infinite scrolling of the network switchings / lazy loading
-* Sorting (by multiple columns) and searching network switchings
+* Sorting (by multiple columns) and filtering network switchings
 * Allows to invite more users into same project (by email)
 * Stylelinting for SCSS
 * e2e tests with protractor run with: "npm run e2e"